Vanisherzd/Ephemeris-Extension-PoC/iOS.md

 Attackers can exploit this vulnerability using the following steps:

 1. **Obtain and Modify Ephemeris Data:**
    Download GPS navigation data from public sources (e.g., NASA CDDIS) and modify it to extend the time frame.
+The starting time for this experiment was set to **UTC+0, September 27, 8:48**.

 2. **Generate Fake GPS Signals:**
    Use open-source tools such as `gps-sdr-sim` to create a fake GPS signal file (`gpssim.bin`) based on the modified ephemeris data.